-Goal 1.
-End poverty in all its forms everywhere
+Goal 1: End poverty in all its forms everywhere

-29. Since 2015, global poverty reduction was already slowing down and the impacts of the COVID-19 pandemic reversed three decades of steady progress with the number of people living in extreme poverty increasing for the first time in a generation.

-Recovery from the pandemic has been slow and uneven as the world is presently facing multiple geopolitical, socioeconomic, and climatic risks.
-Given current trends, 575 million people (nearly 7% of the world's population) will still be living in extreme poverty in 2030 compared to 800 million in 2015 (or 10.8%).
+29. Since 2015, global poverty reduction had already been slowing down.
+The impacts of the COVID-19 pandemic then reversed three decades of steady progress, with the number of people living in extreme poverty increasing for the first time in a generation.
+Recovery from the pandemic has been slow and uneven as the world is presently facing multiple geopolitical, socioeconomic and climatic risks.
+Given the current trends, 575 million people (nearly 7 per cent of the world's population) will still be living in extreme poverty in 2030, compared with 800 million in 2015 (or 10.8 per cent).
 Eradicating extreme poverty will be particularly difficult in sub-Saharan Africa and conflict-affected areas.
-Despite the expansion of social protection during COVID-19, over 4 billion people globally remain entirely unprotected.
-A surge in action and investment to enhance job opportunities and extend social services to the most excluded is crucial to delivering on the central commitment to ending poverty.
+Despite the expansion of social protection during the COVID-19 pandemic, over 4 billion people globally remain entirely unprotected.
+A surge in action and investment to enhance job opportunities and extend social services to the most excluded is crucial in order to deliver on the central commitment to ending poverty.

-- Target 1.1: In 2020, the pandemic pushed millions of more people into extreme poverty currently defined as those who live on less than \$2.15 per person per day at 2017 purchasing power parity.
-The extreme poverty rate increased from 8.5% in 2019 to 9.3% in 2020.
-By the end of 2022, nowcasting suggests 8.4% of the world population or as many as 670 million people could still be living in extreme poverty today and that the figure will drop to 575 million by 2030 a fall of less than 30% since 2015. - Target 1.2: Given historical trends, only one-third of countries will have halved their national poverty rates by 2030 from 2015. - Target 1.3: By 2020, only 47% of the global population was effectively covered by at least one social protection cash benefit, slightly improved from 45% in 2015.
-Only 26% of children under 15 received a social protection benefit; only one in three persons with severe disabilities worldwide receive a disability benefit; only 35% of workers are covered in case of work injury; and only 18.6% of unemployed workers worldwide are effectively covered.
+- Target 1.1: In 2020, the pandemic pushed millions of people into extreme poverty, currently defined as those who live on less than \$2.15 per person per day at 2017 purchasing power parity.
+The extreme poverty rate increased from 8.5 per cent in 2019 to 9.3 per cent in 2020.
+By the end of 2022, nowcasting suggests 8.4 per cent of the world's population, or as many as 670 million people, could still be living in extreme poverty today and that the figure will drop to 575 million by 2030 a fall of less than 30 per cent since 2015. - Target 1.2: Given historical trends, only one third of countries will have halved their national poverty rates by 2030 from 2015. - Target 1.3: By 2020, only 47 per cent of the global population was effectively covered by at least one social protection cash benefit, up slightly from 45 per cent in 2015.
+Only 26 per cent of children under 15 received a social protection benefit; only one in three persons with severe disabilities worldwide received a disability benefit; only 35 per cent of workers were covered in case of work injury; and only 18.6 per cent of unemployed workers worldwide were effectively covered.

 • Target 1.4: Shifting public resources towards essential services is one of the key policy interventions for reducing poverty and building a better social safety net.
-The 2021 data for 100 countries shows that the global average proportion of total government spending on essential services is approximately 53%, with an overall average of 62% for advanced economies and 44% for emerging market and developing economies.
+The 2021 data for 100 countries shows that the global average proportion of total government spending on essential services is approximately 53 per cent, with an overall average of 62 per cent for advanced economies and 44 per cent for emerging market and developing economies.